Ji-young Kim: Dancing career

 After an invitation from Balletto di Teatro dell'Opera di Roma (Rome Opera ballet), Italy, Kim made her debut as Odette/Odile in Swan Lake.
 In 2009, Kim rejoined Korea National Ballet but remained in Dutch National Ballet as guest principal dancer.

 In 2010, Kim danced the première of Don Quixote as Kitri, with choreography by Alexei Ratmansky, with Dutch National Ballet.
 Her performance lead to another invitation from Balletto di Teatro dell'Opera di Roma to dance as Kitri in Don Quixote.
 Subsequently, Kim made her debut with the Bolshoi Ballet with KNB, dancing the roles of Juliet in Romeo and Juliet and Raymonda in Raymonda for the 20th anniversary of Korea-Russia bilateral relations.
 In April 2011, Kim performed in the Latin dance project "Latin Innovation".
 In May, she performed in Sicily, Italy, making her debut as Cinderella in Cinderella with the Teatro Massimo Ballet company.
 In October 2011, Korea National Ballet was invited as the opener for San Carlo Dance Festival.
 KNB performed the première of Prince Hodong and Kim danced the main role, Princess Nakrang, at Teatro di San Carlo (San Carlo Theater) in Naples, Italy.

 In 2014, Kim performed in "Two in Two", a collaboration with her rival from the KNB, Kim Joo-won, which incorporates tango, flamenco, ballet and contemporary dance.
 The two principal ballerinas had shared the role of princess Nakrang in the KNB show "Prince Hodong" in 2011 at the Teatro di San Carlo in Naples, Italy.

 Following years of performances with the KNB, she announced her departure from it in summer 2019.
 Her last performance with the KNB was Giselle at the Seoul Arts Center following which she became a professor of dance at the Kyung Hee University.

 Style

-Kim has been described a versatile ballerina, with brilliant academic technique and as deeply expressionistic with beautiful sharp lines.
-Her elegance has made a great impression in notable classics like Swan Lake, Giselle and La Bayadère, and Kim is in perfect harmony with music: she fits with neoclassical and contemporary ballets, like Tchaikovsky's Pas de Deux.
-It has been noted that her performance as Kitri in Don Quixote is one of her best roles because of her powerful technique and charismatic acting.
+Kim has been described a versatile ballerina, with a mix of academic technique and expressionistic style characterized by sharp lines.
+Her performances in classics like Swan Lake, Giselle and La Bayadère, have been noted.
+Kim's musicality allows her to perform neoclassical and contemporary ballets, like Tchaikovsky's Pas de Deux.
+Her performance as Kitri in Don Quixote has been noted because of her technique and acting.